eplegaspi/gaia-ota-V2/README.md

 ![minio_interface](resources/minio_interface.png)
 ![minio_data](resources/minio_data.png)

 8. Access PostgresSQL using `Username: root, Password: admin` to interact with the db storage.
+There's an `postgresql/init.sql`  that is used to initialize the PostgreSQL database when the container starts up.
+It contains commands creating tables and schemas.

 ![mysql](resources/schema2.png)
 ![mysql](resources/raw.png)